 Come here to feel the ground rumble during a shuttle launch at Kennedy Space Center on the north end of this barrier island.
 On the other end of the spectrum, the Merritt Island National Wildlife Refuge is home to some of the most impressive wildlife in Florida — featuring the state’s best birding sights and appearances by elusive Florida panthers.

 Undeveloped St. Vincent Island on the northwest Gulf of Mexico invites you to its sand ridges, tidal marshes and pine forests, where native white-tailed deer and endangered red wolves enjoy a life unfettered.
 It’s offshore from the mouth of the Apalachicola River, famous for Florida oysters.
-Stay at the Gibson Inn in Apalach, as the locals call it, for a weekend outdoors.
+Stay at the Gibson Inn in Apalach, as the locals call it, for a weekend outdoors and one of the more unique weekend getaways in Florida.

 Big Talbot Island will wow you with its dramatic 20-foot bluffs that define its jagged Atlantic shoreline.
 Paired with a sandy stretch nicknamed Boneyard Beach for the skeletons of cedar and oak trees, this state park is a nature photographer’s dream.
 You can stop at neighboring Little Talbot Island State Park, where salt marshes abound.

 Nestled in the less developed Big Bend area of the state, this rustic Gulf of Mexico fishing village and artists’ colony delivers peace and quiet.
-Bird-watch from a kayak, fish from the town’s pier, eat fresh clam chowder made from farm-raised local clams and just kick back at one of the many cozy vacation rentals (you won’t find any high-rises here).
+Bird-watch from a kayak, fish from the town’s pier, eat fresh clam chowder made from farm-raised local clams and just kick back at one of the many cozy vacation rentals (you won’t find any high-rises here) that make this one of the best beach vacations in Florida.

 Drive across a bridge with a grand name — the “World’s Most Fishingest” — into Matlacha, a colorful art-gallery community that leads to Pine Island.
 A few miles more and you’re at the island’s only four-way stop, where mangroves, charming cottages, fruit-tree nurseries and the occasional eatery like Red’s Fresh Seafood House & Tavern dot the streets.
 Stay at the Bokeelia Tarpon Inn for a knockout view of Charlotte Harbor and a 300-foot-long fishing pier just steps away.